2nd Battalion, Royal Australian Regiment: Afghanistan (2006 to 2020)

+In June to September 2009, 2 RAR deployed a composite security section (SECDET) to provide support to Special Operation Task Groups 9 and 10 (SOTG IX and X) Rotation for CAMP Russell Security.

-In June 2011, the Battalion deployed to Urozgan Province, Afghanistan as the Battle Group Headquarters and Combat Teams of Mentoring Task Force Three (MTF-3).
+In June 2011, the battalion deployed to Urozgan Province, Afghanistan as the Battle Group Headquarters and Combat Teams of Mentoring Task Force Three (MTF-3).
 This included the Battle of Doan as well as many other engagements with the Taliban.
-The Battalion returned to Australia in February 2012.
-MTF–3 handed over responsibility for the mission to the soldiers from the Brisbane-based 8/9 RAR who made up MTF–4 on 24 January 2012.
-Two members of the Battalion were killed during this rotation.
+The battalion returned to Australia in February 2012.
+MTF 3 handed over responsibility for the mission to the soldiers from the Brisbane-based 8/9 RAR who made up MTF 4 on 24 January 2012.
+Two members of the battalion, Private Matthew Lambert and Lance Corporal Luke Gavin, were killed during this rotation.
+LCPL Gavin was killed during the largest green on blue experienced by Australian Forces.

+In August 2019 in support of OP HIGHROAD, 2 RAR (Amphib) provided 3 Platoon, A Coy, 2 RAR (Amphib) to 8/9 RAR's led rotation of Force Protection Element 12 (FPE 12) – Plus 4 soldiers to the TAC – Air element.

+FPE 12 was replaced with FPE 13 in February 2020.
+Due to COVID and the further downsizing of Operations in Afghanistan, only a section from 2 RAR (Amphib) deployed as part of a to a 5 RAR Platoon.
+This last formed element of 2 RAR (Amphib) returned from Afghanistan in September 2020.